Suret language: Latin alphabet

-In 1930, a Latin alphabet was developed during the Soviet Union's Latinization program.
-Though this specific script was removed from use in 1938 in favor of a Cyrillic script (which too was abolished at a later unknown point), the Latin script in general is preferred by most Assyrians for practical reasons and its convenience, especially in social media, where it is used to communicate.
+In the late 1920s, a Cyrillic alphabet was developed during the Soviet Union (U.S.S.R.).
+Though this specific script was removed from use in favor of a Latin script in around 1930 (which too was abolished in 1938), the Latin script in general is preferred by most Assyrians for practical reasons and its convenience, especially in social media, where it is used to communicate.
 Although the Syriac latin alphabet contains diacritics, most Assyrians rarely utilise the modified letters and would conveniently rely on the basic Latin alphabet.
 The Latin alphabet is also a useful tool to present Assyrian terminology to anyone who is not familiar with the Syriac script.
 A precise transcription may not be necessary for native Suret speakers, as they would be able to pronounce words correctly, but it can be very helpful for those not quite familiar with Syriac and more informed with the Latin script.